ava-labs/avalanche-docs/docs/specs/coreth-atomic-transaction-serialization.md

 - **`TypeID`** is the ID for this output type.
 It is `0x00000007`.
 - **`Amount`** is a long that specifies the quantity of the asset that this output owns.
 Must be positive.
-- **`Locktime`** is a long that contains the unix timestamp that this output can be spent after.
-The unix timestamp is specific to the second.
+- **`Locktime`** is a long that contains the Unix timestamp that this output can be spent after.
+The Unix timestamp is specific to the second.
 - **`Threshold`** is an int that names the number of unique signatures required to spend the output.
 Must be less than or equal to the length of **`Addresses`**.
 If **`Addresses`** is empty, must be 0.
 - **`Addresses`** is a list of unique addresses that correspond to the private keys that can be used to spend this output.
 Addresses must be sorted lexicographically.

 ### Gantt SECP256K1 Transfer Output Specification